10 Important Auto Industry Trends (2023-2025)

 Much of this growth will be driven by the adoption of 5G technologies.

 Statista predicted that global 5G smartphone subscriptions would triple by the end of 2021.

 Some of the largest tech companies are also now eyeing this market.

-The two plan to equip Ford and Lincoln vehicles with a built-in Android operating system by 2023.
+The two plan to equip Ford and Lincoln vehicles with a built-in Android operating system in 2023.

 And Google isn’t the only one getting in on the action.